 Dietary sources rich in folate include:[1,8,9]

-You can also get folic acid from fortified foods, such as cereals, pastas, rice, flour, and other grain products or nutrition supplements.
-Supplementing your diet with folate using BIOACTIVE GEL™ technology is best for optimal absorption.
+You can also get folic acid from fortified foods, such as cereals, pasta, rice, flour, and other grain products or nutrition supplements.
+Supplementing your diet with folate using MICROGEL™ technology is best for optimal absorption.
 This delivery system allows you to fully absorb nutrients into your bloodstream and then into your cells, where they work to improve health.

 Everyone is different, and certain factors such as your age, sex, or health will affect your unique nutritional needs differently than someone else.
 To provide a general guide, the Food and Nutrition Board (FNB) establish the Recommended Dietary Allowance (RDA) to meet the needs of most healthy individuals.
 Since folate and folic acid are not equally absorbed, the RDA is expressed in micrograms of dietary folate equivalents (DFE).[1,2]